sanjoy/playingwithpointers.com/_posts/2015-12-29-problem-with-undef.markdown

 value we're interested in happens to be `undef`, then it can "pretend" to satisfy the predicate the control dependence is on while "pretending" to *not* satisfy the predicate on later control dependent uses of the same value.
+In cases like the above, presence of `undef` in LLVM IR actually *inhibits* optimization.

 This problem isn't unique to branches -- many kinds of correlated value or predicate analysis are problematic.
 Consider `%expr =